Tennis Elbow

 A common cause is repetitive motions of the wrist and arm.

-The name Tennis Elbow is just a reference to how common this condition can be in tennis players.
+Tennis Elbow refers to how common this condition can be in tennis players.

-The pain as per Golfer’s Elbow starts from the elbow area, in this case from the lateral side, and can irradiate down the arm to the wrist.
+As per Golfer’s Elbow, the pain starts from the elbow area, in this case from the lateral side, and can irradiate down the arm to the wrist.

 Rest and counter medication can help relieve symptoms.